MicrosoftDocs/microsoftgraph-docs-powershell/microsoftgraph/graph-powershell-beta/Microsoft.Graph.Beta.Users.Actions/Microsoft.Graph.Beta.Users.Actions.md

 > [!NOTE]
 > To view the v1.0 release of this cmdlet, view [Grant-MgUserDriveItemPermission](/powershell/module/Microsoft.Graph.Users.Actions/Grant-MgUserDriveItemPermission?view=graph-powershell-1.0)

+> [!NOTE]
+> To view the v1.0 release of this cmdlet, view [Grant-MgUserDriveItemPermission](/powershell/module/Microsoft.Graph.Users.Actions/Grant-MgUserDriveItemPermission?view=graph-powershell-1.0)

 ### [Grant-MgBetaUserDriveRootPermission](Grant-MgBetaUserDriveRootPermission.md)
 Grant users access to a link represented by a permission][].
 This API is available in the following [national cloud deployments.